Kinokkory/wiwinwlh/tutorial.md

 The canonical use-case is a variant of the vanilla State which allows type-changing on the state for intermediate steps inside of the monad.
-This indeed turns out to very useful for handling a class of problems involving resource management since the extra index parameter gives us space to statically enforce the sequence of monadic actions by allowing and restriction certain state transitions on the index parameter at compile-time.
+This indeed turns out to be very useful for handling a class of problems involving resource management since the extra index parameter gives us space to statically enforce the sequence of monadic actions by allowing and restricting certain state transitions on the index parameter at compile-time.

 To make this more usable we'll use the somewhat esoteric ``-XRebindableSyntax`` allowing us to overload the